Becki has been an online writer for over five years. Her articles often focus on holidays and DIY holiday festivities.

-With Easter coming up, those precious bunnies in the pet stores are about to start looking all the more appealing to consumers looking or an interesting gift for their children.
+With Easter coming up, those precious bunnies in the pet stores are about to start looking all the more appealing to consumers looking for an interesting gift for their children.
 No doubt some parents will fall victims to the craze of wanting to do something different for their child this year, and as a result, bunnies across the country will be miserable.
 Some will die and others will languish because of a poorly considered decision to purchase a rabbit as a gift for a child at Easter.

 This page lists the reasons why you should not purchase a rabbit this Easter as a gift for a child.
 These reasons are specific to bunnies because many new owners lack knowledge about this species of animal and their care requirements, and pet stores aren't in a hurry to fill you in.

-Bunnies are Cute, and They Make Good Pets
+Bunnies Do Make Good Pets for Some

 Admittedly, bunnies are adorable and tempting, and they make amazing pets for people who have the right personality type to take care of a rabbit.
 Affectionate and generally sweet-natured, many breeds fit right into family life with adults and older children.